Love at First Bite: Production

 The inspiration for the film came about when George Hamilton met Harold Sonny Van Arnem and together they met with screenwriter Robert Kaufman and agreed to produce the film with poolside impressions of Bela Lugosi, and thoughts turned to what would happen if Dracula lived in modern New York City.
-Sonny Van Arnem contracted directly with Kaufman to write a script based on the combined thoughts from George, Bob, and Sonny.
+Van Arnem contracted directly with Kaufman to write a script based on the combined thoughts from Hamilton, Kaufman, and Van Arnem.

-Van arnem paid Robert Kaufman $25,000 to write the script.
+Van Arnem paid Robert Kaufman $25,000 to write the script.

-The initial script was titled "Dracula Sucks Again" and was owned exclusively by Van Arnem until it was sold to Mel Simon who agreed to finance the film production and later acquired by Melvin Simon, a shopping-mall entrepreneur with an interest in films.
+The initial script was titled Dracula Sucks Again and was owned exclusively by Van Arnem until it was sold to Melvin Simon, a shopping-mall entrepreneur with an interest in films who agreed to finance the film production.
 Director Stan Dragoti became attached to the project through Peter Sellers, an acquaintance of Kaufman.

 Release

-The film opened in Detroit in conjunction with the Detroit Express Pro Soccer opening season in March 1979 at the Silverdome in Pontiac Michigan The film then opened in 88 theaters in Chicago, Philadelphia and San Francisco on April 6, 1979.
+The film opened in Detroit in conjunction with the Detroit Express pro soccer opening season in March 1979 at the Silverdome in Pontiac, Michigan.
+The film then opened in 88 theaters in Chicago, Philadelphia and San Francisco on April 6, 1979.
 It expanded the following weekend into another 134 theaters in nine cities, including New York and Boston.

 Home media

-The film was first released on VHS in 1983 from Orion Home Video, again on VHS June 16, 1993 from Warner Home Video, and finally on DVD, July 12, 2005, from MGM.
+The film was first released on VHS in 1981 by Warner Home Video, again on June 16, 1993 from Orion Home Video, and finally on DVD, July 12, 2005, from MGM.
 On the later VHS and DVD releases, the song played during the disco scene, "I Love the Nightlife" by Alicia Bridges, was removed and replaced with a different song.
 Shout!
 Factory released the film in February 2015 on Blu-ray Disc (with the original disco song by Bridges intact) as a double feature with Once Bitten (1985), the audio enhanced to 5.1 surround sound on both features.